floatingpixels/supabase-nuxt/README.md

 > ⚠️ Ensure to activate and configure the authentication providers you want to use in the Supabase Dashboard under `Authentication -> Providers`.

 Once the authorization flow is triggered using the `auth` wrapper of the `useSupabaseClient` composable, the session management is handled automatically.
 For the authentication flow PKCE is used, which requires an exchange between your server and the Supabase authentication server for some authentication methods.
-Please make sure you update your Supabase settings accordingly.

 ### E-Mail Authentication